Connor Joe Player Props: Pirates vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 14th in the league.

-- The Rays have the top team ERA among all league pitching staffs (3.10).
+- The Rays' 3.03 team ERA is No. 1 among all league pitching staffs.

-- Rays pitchers combine to allow the first-fewest home runs in baseball (19 total, 0.7 per game).
+- The Rays allow the fewest home runs in baseball (19 total, 0.6 per game).

+- McClanahan makes the start for the Rays, his seventh of the season.
+He is 5-0 with a 2.12 ERA and 42 strikeouts through 34 2/3 innings pitched.

+- In his most recent appearance on Thursday against the Chicago White Sox, the lefty threw five innings, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.